Fleetwood: 19th century

 From the 1860s Fleetwood expanded its port activities.
 Steamers began pleasure and commercial services to the Isle of Man, Ardrossan and Belfast.
 1/2 mi of stone quays were built along the river front, and the railway line was extended to the steamer pier opposite Queen's Terrace, where the imposing new railway station was built in 1883.
 The port was still mainly a cargo terminal at this time, but the fishing industry began to grow as vessels expanded their catchment area from the Irish Sea fishing grounds first fished in the 1840s, to the haddock grounds of the North Atlantic Ocean.
 At this time, all the fishing vessels out of Fleetwood were sail-powered fishing smacks, few being over 40 tons deadweight.
-The Fleetwood Docks Act of 1864 enabled the construction of a dock and embankment for both fishing and general cargo.
+The Fleetwood Docks Act 1864 (27 & 28 Vict. c. clxxxvii) enabled the construction of a dock and embankment for both fishing and general cargo.
 Work on what was to become Wyre Dock began in 1869 but was suspended for financial reasons.
-A second Act in 1871 gave construction authority to the Lancashire and Yorkshire Railway Company, under chief engineers Sir John Hawkshaw and Harrison Hayter.
+A second act of Parliament, the Fleetwood Docks Act 1871 (34 & 35 Vict. c. lxx) gave construction authority to the Lancashire and Yorkshire Railway Company, under chief engineers Sir John Hawkshaw and Harrison Hayter.
 Construction itself, by John Aird & Sons, was completed in 1877.
 Heavy industry came to the area in the late 1880s with the construction of a salt-processing works on the southeastern edge of the town by the Fleetwood Salt Co.
 Ltd, using salt mined in Preesall, across the river.